KAOLIN

 Processing of kaolin:

-Kaolin is processed according to the end use application.
-The processing may be divided into three basic types including wet, dry and thermal processing.
-In wet processing, the mineral water suspension is allowed to pass through the several filter and hydro separators to remove the coarse mineral particle.
-In this beneficiation is done to remove discoloration of the mineral impurities.
+Kaolin processing varies according to the end-use application and is typically divided into three basic types: wet, dry, and thermal processing.
+In wet processing, the mineral-water suspension passes through several filters and hydro separators to remove coarse mineral particles.
+Beneficiation is employed to remove discoloration caused by mineral impurities.
 The processed material is used for making paper and functional filters.
-Dry processing that is also called floatation undergoes fewer steps and is done at minimum cost.
+Dry processing, also known as floatation, involves fewer steps and is done at a lower cost.

-The ore is first milled, air classified to remove grit and dried to remove the water content.
-It has poor color and higher grit content when compared to wet processing.
-The final applications of this ore are ceramic and fiberglass products.
-In thermal processing the high temperature firing is induced to wet or dry processed ore in rotary or a vertical kiln.
-The whiteness, hardness, electrical properties, size and shape are increased by calcination.
-The temperature is varied on the outcome of the desired product.
+The ore is first milled, air-classified to remove grit, and dried to eliminate water content.
+Dry processing results in poorer color and higher grit content compared to wet processing.
+The final applications for this ore are ceramic and fiberglass products.
+In thermal processing, high-temperature firing is induced in wet or dry processed ore using a rotary or vertical kiln.
+Calcination increases whiteness, hardness, electrical properties, size, and shape.
+The temperature is adjusted according to the desired product outcome.
 The processed material is then used for ceramic, paint, refractory, and paper grades.

 TYPES OF KAOLIN :